AugusGuarna/Tic-Tac-Toe/Tic-Tac-Toe-Instructions.md

 1. If player 1 didn't won
 2. If player 2 didn't won
 3. If i < 5. i in this case represents the number of movements of player 1.
 As i is initialize it in 0 and the most movements player 1 can make is 5 without winning, if i = 6 and neither of the players have won, then there's no more game to play.
 Inside this cycle will ask the player to tell us the coordinates of each movement.
 For this we'll assume that they do know how to play and won't try to occupy a position that has already been taken.
 Once the coordinate is indicated, the map will change.
+To show the map at the end of the game we'll write `showBoard()` at the end of the cycle.
 ```
 void play(){
     int line, column;